giantswarm/docs/src/content/ui-api/kubectl-gs/faq.md

 ### What does 'Error: Token renewal failed' mean

 It means that `kubectl gs login` tried to get a fresh ID-token to authenticate with against the Kubernetes API, since the existing one had expired.
 To resolve this, please check your `kubectl` configuration file (typically in `~/.kube/config`).
-Do you have several `user` entries for the same management cluster, using the same `client-id`?
+Do you have several `user` entries for the same Management Cluster, using the same `client-id`?
 If yes, please edit your configuration so that there is only one.

 ### Why does the command connect to a service called 'athena'